This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 France also strictly controls charitable and philanthropic matters.
 This is the main reason why it is not a common practice for French resident individuals to establish charitable trusts, company or philanthropic foundations subject to French law.

 However, very wealthy individuals wishing to establish charitable or philanthropic structures may consider creating charitable trusts or philanthropic foundations governed by laws of countries (other than France) which encourage private charitable initiatives.

 What important legislative changes do you anticipate so far as they affect your advice to private clients?

-There is no important legislative changes the authors anticipate as our advice already take into account the new tax regime introduced by the draft of financial law for 2018.
+There is no important legislative changes the authors anticipate as our advice already take into account the provisions of the Finance Act for 2019.